edith-labs/edith-labs.github.io/content/blog/what-are-student-loans/index.md

 | Apr 2020      | $9,831.63     | $119.43   |       $56.84	    |     $62.59	   |
 | ...           | ...           |   ...     |       ...         |       ...        |

-While you only pay about $20.00 more per month, because of the higher interest rate, more than half of the payment now goes towards interest rather than paying off the principal.
-In addition, if you end up in a situation where you have trouble making the monthly payment, the lender will capitalize the interest which increases the principal amount.
+While you only pay about $20.00 more per month because of the higher interest rate, more than half of the payment now goes towards interest rather than paying off the principal.
+In addition, if you end up in a situation where you have trouble making the monthly payment the lender will capitalize the interest which increases the principal amount.

 Compared to the $2,453.97 in interest you would pay with the public student loan, you would pay $4,332.05 (assuming you make all of your payments on time).